krajek/hyperloglog/README.md

 # Desing

-I decided to split the implementation into three layers of abstraction:
+I decided to split the implementation into three layers of abstraction, each with separate concern:

- * `HyperLogLogInternals` is static helper class responsible to most of the low level sub-steps of the algorithm
+ * `HyperLogLogInternals` is static helper class responsible to most of the low level stateless sub-steps of the algorithm
  * `HyperLogLogCore` is the essential class that implements HyperLogLog algorithm directly on hashes, just like the HLL paper specifies
  * `HyperLogLog` is more user friendly version of HyperLogLog object, it supports serialization and hashing of most of the built-in C# data types